adventuremomblog

 adventure mom hiking the narrows

-The fork is a popular spot to explore and then turn around.
-If you choose to continue farther, all of the bottom-up hikers are required to turn back at Big Spring, a 20 ft waterfall that’s on the left side.
+If you choose to continue farther, all bottom-up hikers are required to turn back at Big Spring, a 20 ft waterfall on the left side.

 *Keep an eye on weather reports and water conditions because flash flooding can cause this trail to be closed.

-Top-Down Hike
+Top-Down Hike at The Narrows

-The Top-Down Narrow Hike is a strenuous hike.
+The Top-Down Narrow Hike is strenuous.

 This hike starts at Chamberlain’s Ranch and requires a shuttle to the dirt road and the hike concludes at Temple of Sinawava.